 If the unit is received with the pump and motor mounted on the baseplate:

 - 1. Place the unit in position. - Disconnect the coupling halves.
-Do not reconnect until all alignment procedures have been completed. - 3.
-Support the baseplate on metal shims or wedges having a small taper.
-(Refer to Figure 2-2) - a.
-Place shims close to the foundation bolts.
-(Refer to Figure 2-3)
+Do not reconnect until all alignment procedures have been completed. - Support the baseplate on metal shims or wedges having a small taper.
+(Refer to Figure 2-2)